 Skirting is any structural or non-structural perimeter crawlspace enclosure.
 Complete site-built structures (see STEP 5.
-COMPLETE SITE-BUILT STRUCTURES, p.102) that abut the home (such as porches, attached garages, and steps) prior to installing skirting.
+COMPLETE SITE-BUILT STRUCTURES, p.100) that abut the home (such as porches, attached garages, and steps) prior to installing skirting.

-TABLE 31.
-ANCHOR SYSTEM MATERIALS SPECIFICATIONS
+TABLE 33.
+SKIRTING SYSTEM MATERIALS SPECIFICATIONS

 Component Specification Skirting Skirting must be of weather-resistant materials or provided with protection against weather deterioration at least equivalent to that provided by a coating of zinc on steel of not less than 0.30 oz per sq ft of surface coated.
-Skirting made from wood or wood products and used within six inches of the ground needs to be made of materials naturally resistant to decay and termite infestation or pressure treated.
+Skirting made from wood or wood products and used within six inches of the ground needs to be made of materials naturally resistant to decay and termite infestation or pressure-treated.
 Vents Ventilation openings must be covered for their full height and width with a perforated (1/4 inch maximum opening in any dimension) corrosion and weather-resistant covering that is designed to prevent the entry of rodents.
-In areas subject to freezing, the coverings for the ventilation openings must have an operable damper, permitting them to be in the open or closed position depending on the weather.
+Manually operable vents shall not be used.